Today special topic! Begin the programming course in Basic, the Commodore language. Today's episode is about creating a very simple program.

 After typing the tutorial program, when it is not running, you can call up and view the typed listing.

 First of all, to clean the monitor you have to press the keys simultaneously SHIFT and CLR-HOME.
-On Windows emulators, you have to press SHIFT + HOME (O SHIFT + START).
+On Windows emulators, you have to press SHIFT + HOME (O SHIFT + INIZIO).
 The monitor is cleaned, but the program is not cleared.

 To view the listing of the program we typed earlier, we write the command LIST and we press RETURN.
 The example program of the Basic programming course is short and fits all in one screen.